alex4747-pub/proper_singleton/README.md

     singleton is already instantiated) then all it takes to add mock singleton is to link it in with negative initialization level.
-* Reset operation provides simple way to integrate mock daemons with setup/test/teardown pattern of traditional unit tests
+* Reset operation provides simple way to integrate mock daemons with setup/test/teardown pattern of traditional unit tests.
 * Configuration map provides a convenient way to select a proper mock singleton for a specific test and to modify a mock singleton behavior on per-test basis.